animalSymbolicum/assumptions/README.md

 asm_ttest(rnorm(20), color = F)
 #> The asm_ttest makes three assumptions for the input variable(s) x (and y):
 #>  I  ) the sample distribution is normal or the sample size is big enough that
-#>         the distribution of the sample means likely converge to normal.
+#>         the distribution of the sample means likely converges to normal.
 #>  II ) are identically distributed, which means each value comes from the same distribution.
 #>  III) are independent, which means each value is not influenced by any other value.
 #>         As two paired variables are used (paired=T) the pairs are dependent but
 #>         values between pairs still must be independent.
 #> ***********************************************************************************
-#> If you confirm to acknowledge that under violation(s) of the assumptions the t-test
+#> If you confirm to acknowladge that under violation(s) of the assumptions the t-test
 #> the t-test results might be wrong.
 #> Press [enter] to confirm
 ```